rercek/Q_sensor-review/README.md

 ![SDC40 Humidity Range](./images/SDC40%20Humidity%20Range.png)

-As shown in the next figure, the range of the 3 other humidity sensors is around 4% (75%) which is in accordance with the accuracy of these devices.
+As shown in the next figure, the range of the 3 other humidity sensors is around 4% (75%) which is in accordance with the accuracy of these devices (see the description of these [devices or sensors](#other-devices)).

 ![Other sensors Humdity Range](./images/Other%20sensors%20Humidty%20Range.png)

 **Since the humidities of other sensors are closed enough, the mean humidity of these sensors will be used as the real room humidity (ground truth).**

 Additionally, in order to reduce the number of sensors to be analyzed, the average humidity of each sensor family will be used.
 The following figures illustrate this analysis using average humidity values.

 ![Mean mumidites analysis](./images/Humidities%20offset.png)